HaimengBai/431slides/class_27/taskafter26.md

 The mathematics behind all of this stuff | As little as possible.
 Bayesian statistics | Not a lot, outside of some hierarchical modeling.
 Model Matrices, Markov Chains | Nope
 Audio-recording of lectures | I hope so.
-It may be a money issue.
+Tech?
 Little "lecture" videos about key concepts | From others - sure.
-From me - tech problems.
+From me - tech + time issues.
 Other Things That I've Forgotten Here | Probably